Come together: Abbey Road Eatery and Ales builds community with classic pub food - Local Profile of Collin County

-One of Lee Herdman’s earliest experiences with food comes from a summer stay with his uncle, who was a captain in the British army.
+One of Lee Herdman’s earliest experiences with food comes from a summer stay with his grandfather, who was a captain in the British army.

 The family would stay over for weeks at a time, which meant that every Sunday the whole family would sit together for a traditional meal that included brussels sprouts.